firozkhan18/technologies-notes/react-new.md

 render() {

-return &lt;MyButton /&gt; ; // props.color will be set to red
+return <MyButton /> ; // props.color will be set to red

 }